You may view your current account activity and/or current billing statement anytime through Fish 'R' Net.

 When a billing statement is available, email notifications are sent to the student's SJFC email address, any secondary email address that has been established, and any authorized payers.
 This notification will prompt students and authorized payers to log into FisherPay to view their current billing statement.
 Once inside FisherPay, students and authorized payers will be able to view their current account activity, current billing statement, and any stored statements.
 They can also make payments online via credit card and/or electronic check (e-check).

-The Bursar's Office will only give billing credit for aid that has been approved by the Financial Aid Office.
+Student Accounts will only give billing credit for aid that has been approved by the Financial Aid Office.
 All financial aid requirements must be satisfied before your aid will appear as a credit on your bill.
 Outstanding requirements can be viewed online at Fish 'R' Net.

 All student accounts must be settled by the date established by the College each semester.
 An account is considered settled when it reflects a credit or zero balance.
 This can be achieved by any combination of the following: